-Do you know what evidence is needed when contesting a will of a family member?
+Do you know what evidence to contest a will of a family member is most critical?

 When a family member dies, it’s often a difficult grieving period for everyone who was close to them.
 Unfortunately, surprises in the testator’s will can cause more upset during this time.
 Often, some people find there are suspicious circumstances surrounding it.